Learning Outcomes

 SQE2 Syllabus

 For SQE2, you are required to understand corporate governance and compliance as they apply to business organisations.
-Focus your revision on the following key syllabus points:
+This article covers the following aspects of the syllabus:

 - the statutory and fiduciary duties of company directors and officers